 Cloud infrastructure always comes with the risk of vendor lock-in.
 Cloud vendors have different ideas on how things should work, and they don’t want you to leave their infrastructure for another.

-FaaS implementations have their own APIs and limitations on which back end services function can access and how they are reached.
+FaaS implementations have their own APIs and limitations on which back-end services function can access and how they are reached.

-Serverless Computing is Here to Stay
+Serverless Computing Is Here to Stay

 We’ve covered what serverless computing is, what some different serverless offerings look like, and how you can use them to improve your IT infrastructure.
 It can help you save money and shift your focus to what makes your business special.
-It’s time to take a look at how serverless can help you take your IT to the next level.
+It’s time to look at how serverless can help you take your IT to the next level.

 Next Steps – Enhance your IT Environment Management